Academic Catalog

 Other Considerations

-English Short Term courses may be counted toward the major at the discretion of the course instructor.
-A first-year seminar taught by a member of the English faculty may count toward the English major as a 100-level course, at the instructor's discretion.
-Students not pursuing the creative writing concentration may count one course in creative writing toward the major.
+A first-year seminar taught by a member of the English faculty may count toward the English major as a 100-level course, at the department’s discretion.

-Students planning to do graduate work — whether an M.A. or Ph.D. or an M.F.A. in creative writing —should seek advice early concerning their undergraduate program, the range of graduate school experience, and vocational options.
+Students planning to do graduate work — whether an M.A., Ph.D., or M.F.A. in Creative Writing — should seek advice early concerning their undergraduate academic coursework, the range of graduate school experiences, and vocational options.
 Most graduate programs require reading proficiency in two other languages, so it is strongly recommended that prospective graduate students achieve at least a two-year proficiency in a classical (Latin, Greek) or modern language.